 - 4 of the world’s top 10 universities

-The UK government has 50 billion GBP available to support finance and insurance for trade between the UK and other countries.
+The government has 50 billion GBP available to support finance and insurance for supplies from within the UK to buyers outside the UK.
 Find out more about the guarantees, insurance and loans issued from the export credit agency, UK Export Finance.

-Contact our investment services team, for more information about why the UK is the best place for your food and drink business.
+Contact our investment services team, for more information about why the UK is the best place for your business.

 The UK food and drink market

 The UK has 67.6 million consumers, who spend around 203 billion GBP a year on food and drink.
-Spend on food shopping rose 24% between 2008 and 2016.
+Spend on food shopping has risen 24% between 2008 and 2016.

 While UK consumers are price-conscious, market research shows a willingness to pay more for premium products.

-Demand for new products is strong, with the UK’s 5 largest retailers featuring around 8,500 new products each year, according to market research by Mintel.
+Demand for innovation is strong, with the UK’s 5 largest retailers featuring around 8,500 new products each year, according to market research by Mintel.

 The highest growth areas for UK food and drink are: